Jake Zyrus: 2007–2008: Discovery and early work

-Zyrus performed with Foster for the first time as one of the entertainers on 17 May opening of the MGM Grand at Foxwoods Resort Casino in Ledyard, Connecticut.
-This was followed by a debut on the international concert stage in Foster's 23 May tribute concert, Hitman: David Foster and Friends, at the Mandalay Bay Resort and Casino in Las Vegas, Nevada, performing a medley of songs from The Bodyguard as well as the standard, "And I Am Telling You".
+Zyrus performed with Foster for the first time as one of the entertainers on the 17 May 2008 opening of the MGM Grand at Foxwoods Resort Casino in Ledyard, Connecticut.
+This was followed by Foster's 23 May tribute concert, Hitman: David Foster and Friends, at the Mandalay Bay Resort and Casino in Las Vegas, Nevada, performing a medley of songs from The Bodyguard as well as "And I Am Telling You".
 A CD/DVD of this concert, including Zyrus' The Bodyguard medley, was released on 11 November 2008.
 The show was aired several times on PBS and other public television networks starting in December 2008 under the Great Performances banner.
 One of the singers at the concert was Pempengco's idol, Andrea Bocelli.
-Bocelli subsequently expressed interest in performing a duet with Pempengco with an invitation to be a guest on his birthday concert "The Cinema Tribute" held on 20 July at the Teatro del Silenzio in his hometown of Lajatico, Tuscany, Italy.
-Aside from the solo performance, Zyrus sang a duet of "The Prayer" with the famous tenor in front of more than 8,000 people.
+Bocelli subsequently expressed interest in performing a duet with Zyrus with an invitation to be a guest on his birthday concert "The Cinema Tribute" held on 20 July at the Teatro del Silenzio in Lajatico, Tuscany, Italy.
+Aside from a solo performance, Zyrus sang a duet of "The Prayer" with the tenor in front of more than 8,000 people.

-Zyrus was invited to perform for the Feyenoord's Centennial Anniversary in the Netherlands held on 26 September of the same year, singing the team's anthem, "You'll Never Walk Alone" in front of a crowd of about 50,000 football (soccer) fans In a guest appearance on the "Dreams Come True" episode of The Oprah Winfrey Show on 9 September, Oprah referred to Zyrus as "The Most Talented Girl in the World".
-After singing Celine Dion's "My Heart Will Go On" with David Foster on piano, Zyrus was surprised by Celine Dion's appearance via satellite, at Oprah's invitation, inviting Pempengco to sing a special duet at New York City's Madison Square Garden as part of Dion's Taking Chances Tour.
-The promised duet took place on 15 September, dedicating "Because You Loved Me" to Pempengco's mother.
-The performance received rave reviews in the New York Post and The New York Times, and was eventually featured on 19 September episode of The Oprah Winfrey Show.
-Zyrus would then perform at the Andre Agassi Grand Slam for Children Benefit Concert at the Wynn Las Vegas casino resort.
-In November, Pempengco and David Foster appeared on Good Morning America to promote Foster's tribute album, Hitman: David Foster and Friends, performing The Bodyguard medley and "I Will Survive".
+In a guest appearance on the "Dreams Come True" episode of The Oprah Winfrey Show on 9 September 2008, Oprah referred to Zyrus as "The Most Talented Girl in the World".
+After singing Celine Dion's "My Heart Will Go On" with David Foster on piano, Zyrus was surprised by Celine Dion's appearance via satellite, inviting Pempengco to sing a duet with her at New York City's Madison Square Garden as part of Dion's Taking Chances Tour.
+The duet, on 15 September, of "Because You Loved Me", received rave reviews in news outlets including The New York Times, and was eventually featured on 19 September episode of The Oprah Winfrey Show.
+Zyrus sang at the Feyenoord's Centennial Anniversary in the Netherlands held on 26 September, singing the team's anthem, "You'll Never Walk Alone" in front of a crowd of about 50,000 football (soccer) fans Zyrus then performed at the Andre Agassi Grand Slam for Children Benefit Concert at the Wynn Las Vegas casino resort in October.
+In November, Zyrus and David Foster appeared on Good Morning America to promote Foster's tribute album, Hitman: David Foster and Friends, performing The Bodyguard medley and "I Will Survive".